weirdyang/practice/kickstarter/readme.md

-Project to scrape kickstarter for >100% funded successful projects.
+Project to scrape kickstarter for a sample of >100% funded successful projects.

+Total count 2387.

 Objective is to determine which categories has the most sucessful projects and determine what is the range in which they fall in terms of USD.